lily-joh/Flixster2/README.md

 <img src="https://imgur.com/jgxXitB.gif" width=250><br>

 ### Notes
 In the middle of writing the code, the emulator did not run suddenly.
-I solved the problem by reinstalling Android Studio and executed Clean Project and rebuilt it.
+I solved the problem by reinstalling Android Studio and cleaning & rebuilding the project.

 ### Open-source libraries used